 We have passed to this function the directory we're working in, the

 item_tfms: this is a

-Transform applied on all items of our datasets that will resize each imge to 224 by 224, by using a random crop on the largest dimension to make it a square, then resizing to 224 by 224.
-If we didn't pass this, we would get an error later as it would impossible to batch the items together.
+Transform applied on all items of our dataset that will resize each imge to 224 by 224, by using a random crop on the largest dimension to make it a square, then resizing to 224 by 224.
+If we didn't pass this, we would get an error later as it would be impossible to batch the items together.

 show_batch method (